 Run the self-cleaning cycle or use a dishwasher cleaner

-You can also use a dishwasher cleaner.
+You can also use a washing machine cleaner.
 Several are available on the market and will clear away bacteria, lime and food debris build-up.
 Always read the instructions before use, as they can differ from product to product.

 So, there you have it.
 Follow these tips and you’ll get a longer life out of your dishwasher.